growgraph/graflo/docs/concepts/index.md

    - `relation_from_key` - extract relation from the key above
    - `relation` for explicit relationship names
 7. Use edge weights to capture temporal or quantitative relationship properties
+   - Specify types for weight fields when using databases that require type information (e.g., TigerGraph)
+   - Use typed `Field` objects or dicts with `type` key for better validation
 8. Leverage key matching (`match_source`, `match_target`) for complex matching scenarios
+9. Use PostgreSQL schema inference for automatic schema generation from existing 3NF databases
+10. Specify field types for better validation and database-specific optimizations, especially when targeting TigerGraph